basakyilmaz1998/website-job-app-test-automation/README.md

 Website Job App Test Automation Project
 This is a software test automation for the application form, created via the Lever company.
-The page will remain open until August 15, 2024.

 Prerequisites
 chromedriver.exe